audriokt/frozen-food-ecommerce-project-platform-final-project/README.md

-# E-Commerce Frozen Food 🛒❄️
+# E-Commerce Frozen Food-Snowé 🛒❄️

 ## About the Project
 This project is an **E-Commerce** platform that sells various types of **Frozen Food** with an elegant interface and efficient management system.
 The application is developed using **CodeIgniter 4**, **Bootstrap**, and **MySQL**, ensuring fast performance, responsiveness, and secure transactions.